fmselab/ct-competition/Competition2023.md

 This section reports the ranking for the NUMC category.
 The detailed data can be found [here](https://github.com/fmselab/ct-competition/raw/gh-pages/results/2023/data/NUMC_allStrengths.csv) for all the strenghts (or, if interested in a specific strength, you can look at the specific file - [2](https://github.com/fmselab/ct-competition/raw/gh-pages/results/2023/data/NUMC_2.csv), [3](https://github.com/fmselab/ct-competition/raw/gh-pages/results/2023/data/NUMC_3.csv), [4](https://github.com/fmselab/ct-competition/raw/gh-pages/results/2023/data/NUMC_4.csv), [5](https://github.com/fmselab/ct-competition/raw/gh-pages/results/2023/data/NUMC_5.csv), [6](https://github.com/fmselab/ct-competition/raw/gh-pages/results/2023/data/NUMC_6.csv)).

-In this case, only CAGen, ACTS, CAopt and KALI have been considered, since the other tools declared not to able to support the constraints available in the NUMC category.
+For this category, only CAGen, ACTS, CAopt and KALI have been considered, since the other tools declared not to able to support the constraints available in the NUMC category.

 1. **CAgen** (272.0 pts)
 2. **ACTS** (216.0 pts)